LynnLab-JNU/ngsap-playbook/README.md

 *Note:-*

     - Currenlty support centos 7/ ubuntu trusty OS based servers.
     - This step assumes that the ssh-key based login is configured on the remote servers.
     - It requires sudoer priviledges on the remote server to install the Galaxy instance.
-        - It creates a system user 'galaxy' with uid '1001'
+    - It assumes that system user 'galaxy' does not exists and uid '1001' is available on the remote servers.
+    - It assumes that port '8080' is available on the remote servers.
+    - After installation the selinux and firewall must be customized accordingly on the remote servers.